margaretseiche/08082020-Handlebars-Burgers/README.md

         orm.js --- Call the connection and use it to create blank functions controllers
         burgers-controllers.js --- build routes to HTML pages
-    models
-        burger.js --- Call functions from orm and pass in arguments from database node modules --- to make Node work package.json --- to make Node work
+    node modules --- to make Node work package.json --- to make Node work
     package-lock.json --- to make Node work